COMBINE-lab/salmon/doc/source/building.rst

   (e.g. /opt/local).

 * -DCMAKE_INSTALL_PREFIX=<install_dir> -- <install_dir> is the directory to
-  which you wish Sailfish to be installed.
+  which you wish Salmon to be installed.
 If you don't specify this option, it will be installed locally in the top-level directory (i.e. the directory directly above "build").

+There are a number of other libraries upon which Salmon depends, but CMake should fetch these for you automatically.

 Setting the appropriate flags, you can then run the CMake configure step as
 follows: